 Extended time or separate space is available for students on a first come first served basis since space is limited and cannot be guaranteed.
 Students are encouraged to schedule their exams at least one week ahead and two or more weeks for finals.
 Tests must come with the information supplied on the test proctoring card in order for it to be proctored in our office.
 At all times we will protect the integrity and security of your test.
 Most of our rooms are supplied with cameras.
 For more information about test proctoring, please read the memo we send out with Letters of Accommodation regarding test proctoring.

 Please leave all tables and chairs labeled by our office where they are placed.
 If you do need to move or use the table or chair, please call our office at ext.
 7206.

-Students may bring in a tape recorder to tape in-class lecture.
+Students may bring in a recording device to record in-class lecture.
 Professors may have the student sign a contract (page 21, Faculty & Staff Handbook) ensuring that the copyrighted material will not be duplicated.

 Books on DVD or CD

 Students with visual and/or learning disabilities may receive texts in alternative format.
 It is imperative that professors choose their text and submit it to the bookstore as early as possible, as it is a time consuming process to have the texts converted.
 It is also helpful if texts selected are not out of print.
 Please note that it is very expensive to legally copy textbooks.
 Also, if we have an older edition in our library, you may be asked to allow the existing CD to be used.